scillgame/scill-unreal-examples/ActionRPG/Documentation/Index.md

 # Action RPG and Scill Unreal SDK

 This example shows an implementation of the Scill Unreal SDK.
 It is based on the [ActionRPG](https://www.unrealengine.com/marketplace/en-US/product/action-rpg) example by Epic Games in the Unreal Marketplace.
+This example project is the result of the tutorial series giving a quick start to the usage of the Unreal SDK.

 This document will quickly guide you through how to get the example running with your Scill Application and show the elements that were added to make it work with the Scill SDK.